Frequently Asked Questions (FAQ)

 No, not in the current release.
 But we may add this capability in the future.

 They aren't.
-CodeTwo Backup for Exchange accesses their mailboxes on the server-level, reads their contents and creates copies in a location chosen by the admin.
+CodeTwo Backup for Exchange accesses all mailboxes and SharePoint sites on the server-level, reads their contents and creates copies in a location chosen by the admin.
 Service availability is not interrupted during the process.

 CodeTwo Backup for Exchange does not limit the number of jobs that can be created in the program.
 So, to answer the question: an infinite number.